How to Grate, Zest and Juice a Lemon

 Don’t zest that pith!!!!

-In the picture above, I was grating the lemon peel to use in making some Limoncello, (you’ll see my upcoming post on Limoncello).
+In the picture above, I was grating the lemon peel to use in making some Limoncello.
 I used a little grater gadget to peel small strips of the peel.
 You can use a tool such as the one above or a regular potato peeler.
 Notice how I grated the zest only, leaving the white pith behind…

-In the picture above I used a microplane to zest lemons, for my Lemon Roll and Tart Lemon Bars.
+In the picture above I used a microplane to zest lemons, for my Lemon Roll.
 If you use a microplane, you will rub the lemon across the tiny blades of the microplane in one direction only…

 Now of course if I’m going to zest some lemons for a recipe, I’m most definitely going to be including some lemon juice as well.
 After I zest or grate a lemon, I juice it by using this handy little juicer gadget that you can find in the gadget aisle of your local grocery store for about $3.00.
 This catches all of the seeds so you don’t miss any of them.
 When I juice a lemon through my fingers, I tend to always let one of those slippery little seeds get past me.

-See my post on 15 Great Uses for Lemons in the Kitchen to find out more great things to do with lemons.
+See my post on 15 Great Uses For Lemons In The Kitchen to see more great things to do with lemons.